Our probate lawyers’ fees

 Breakdown of costs:

-- Bankruptcy-only Land Charges Department searches (£2.00 per beneficiary).
+- Bankruptcy-only Land Charges Department searches (£2.00 per beneficiary plus VAT).

-- £179 Post in The London Gazette – helps protect against unexepected claims.
+- £179 Post in The London Gazette – helps protect against unexpected claims.

 - £150 (approximately) Post in a Local Newspaper – This also helps to protect against unexpected claims.